All Products

 5. Click Next.

-6. For each data source, select the tables that you want to synchronize.
-Click Save and Publish, and then complete the subsequent steps.
+6. For each data source, select the tables to synchronize.
+Click Save and Publish, and complete the remaining steps.

 Important

-By default, the Data Sources for Sharded Databases Use Same Account And Password option is selected.
-This means that all sharded data sources use the account and password that are configured for the first data source to access the databases.
-If your sharded databases use different accounts and passwords, deselect this option.
-If you deselect this option, the account and password that are configured in each respective data source are used.
+By default, Data Sources for Sharded Databases Use Same Account And Password is selected, which means all sharded data sources use the account and password of the first data source.
+If your sharded databases use different credentials, deselect this option so that each data source uses its own account and password.

 image